kunstmusik/pink/doc/architecture.md

 ### Control Functions

 Control functions are functions that are called once per engine cycle and either return true or false, depending on if they are still running or are done.
-Control functions can generally used for side-effects.
-They may be used to create sample-accurate clocks for manually triggering events, model performers, or be used as a callback mechanism by application code.
+Control functions are generally used for side-effects.
+Some example uses include sample-accurate clocks for manually triggering events, modeling performers, and as a callback mechanism for application code.

+The pink.processes namespace includes a special process macro for writing processes that are compiled into Pink control functions.
+Pink processes allow for writing code that uses waits to pause time and follows a simliar model to Common Music's [processes](http://commonmusic.sourceforge.net/cm/res/doc/cm.html#processes) and Chuck's [Shreds](http://chuck.cs.princeton.edu/doc/language/spork.html).
+(Using Pink's facilities for adding control functions to the engine is functionally equivalent's to CM's sprout and Chuck's spork operations.)
+More information on processes is available [here](processes.md).

 ### Events